Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Introduction

-In this research, a new structure for tuning PID gains is introduced using NNs, taking advantage of recent algorithms that can perform both self-tuning PID and system identification.
-This fast and online method does not require a high-capacity memory, a powerful processor, or offline training.
-The Adaptive Momentum (ADAM) optimizer is used to update network weights with the Back Propagation algorithm \cite{kingma2014}.
-ADAM is fast, efficient in deep networks, and capable of bypassing shallow local minimums.
-To evaluate the efficiency of our method, we investigate its performance when faced with mass uncertainty and wind gust disturbances.
+In this paper, a new structure for tuning PID gains is introduced using neural networks (NNs), leveraging recent algorithms capable of performing both self-tuning PID control and system identification.
+This fast and online method does not require large memory capacity, powerful processors, or offline training.
+The Adaptive Moment Estimation (ADAM) optimizer is employed to update the network weights using the Backpropagation algorithm~\cite{kingma2014}.
+ADAM is known for its efficiency in deep networks, speed, and ability to escape shallow local minima.
+To evaluate the effectiveness of the proposed method, we examine its performance under conditions of mass uncertainty and wind gust disturbances.

-In the following sections, we describe the dynamical modeling of a Quadrotor and PID control in Section II.
-In Section III, we design a hybrid neural structure for online PID gain tuning, followed by optimization.
-We perform comparative numerical simulations to demonstrate the effectiveness of the proposed controller in Section IV.
-Finally, we summarize our conclusions and contributions in Section V.
+The remainder of this paper is organized as follows.
+Section~II presents the dynamical modeling of the quadrotor and the PID control method.
+Section~III describes the design of the hybrid neural structure for online PID gain tuning, followed by optimization.
+Section~IV provides comparative numerical simulations to demonstrate the effectiveness of the proposed controller.
+Finally, Section~V summarizes the conclusions and highlights the contributions of this work.